LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/exceptions/throw.rst

 Throw Default Error
 -------------------

-We can throw a default Error by using the ``throw`` statement and passing the message in a string description as a parameter.
+We can throw a default Error by using the ``throw`` statement and passing in a string description as a argument.

 .. admonition:: Example